Mito Pereira: Professional career

 At the 2022 PGA Championship, he entered the final round with a three-shot lead over Will Zalatoris and Matt Fitzpatrick, at 9-under-par.
 However, he struggled throughout the day, and reached the par-4 18th hole at Southern Hills at 6-under, with a one stroke lead over Zalatoris and Justin Thomas.
 Having missed his birdie putt at 17 by mere inches, he was aggressive off the tee, ultimately finding the right hand side creek, leading to a double bogey.
 He ended up tied for third place, as Thomas defeated Zalatoris in a playoff.
 Pereira was the third player over the previous 20 years to double-bogey the 72nd hole in a major and finish one shot out of a playoff; Phil Mickelson and Colin Montgomerie both did it at the 2006 U.S. Open.

 Pereira qualified for the International team at the 2022 Presidents Cup; he played three matches, tying one and losing two.

 In February 2023, it was announced that Pereira joined LIV Golf and will participate as a team member of Torque GC, alongside team captain and fellow Chilean Joaquín Niemann.
+Pereira finished runner-up at LIV Golf Greenbrier in August 2023.
+He also had three other top-5 finishes and placed at No. 8 in the 2023 LIV Golf League seasonal rankings.

+Pereira narrowly avoided relegation during the 2024 LIV Golf League season, finishing at No. 47 in the rankings.
+In the 2025 LIV Golf League season, he finished No. 51, outside the top-48 cutoff, and was relegated.
+Pereira made over US$11.5 million during his three seasons on LIV Golf.

+In December 2025, Pereira announced his retirement from professional golf.
+He stated: "I spent many years living away from home, in another country, countless weeks in hotels and airports.
+Now, the time has come to pause.
+Chile is my place in the world, and my family is my reason for being."

 Personal life

+In December 2021, Pereira married Antonia Prida, whom he had known since childhood.
+They had their first child in 2024.

-Pereira appears in the sports documentary series Full Swing, which premiered on Netflix on February 15, 2023.
+Pereira appeared in the sports documentary series Full Swing, which premiered on Netflix on February 15, 2023.